-This Cajun Spinach Stuffed Manicotti is made with creamy ricotta, leafy spinach, cajun spice, smooth cream, and salty parmesan making this stuffed-to-the-gills manicotti is worthy of a special occasion or a casual weeknight dinner!
-If you love this, you will love Chicken Stuffed Shells, Butternut Squash Ravioli, and Baked Ziti.
+This Spinach Stuffed Manicotti is made with creamy ricotta, leafy spinach, cajun spice, smooth cream, and salty parmesan making this stuffed-to-the-gills manicotti is worthy of a special occasion or a casual weeknight dinner!

 I love all things pasta!
 In fact, I’d be lying if I said I didn’t eat pasta several nights of the week.
 Pasta can be super simple, like spaghetti and meatballs.
 But, pasta can also be intricate, like layered lasagnas.
 No matter how you spin it, it’s good stuff.